lefth/md5sum-uring/README.md

 to read multiple files in Rust.
 At time of writing, that library's example scripts only show single-file examples, and the purpose of io-uring is to read many files.

+Warning: I am debugging issues.
+Run the relevant test before using one of these examples in your own code.

 #### Installation:
 Since io-uring is a kernel feature, md5sum-uring only works on Linux or WSL2 running a somewhat recent kernel.
 Install with cargo: